mindspore-lab/mindcv/README.md

 -->

 ### Install from source
-To install MindCV from source, please run,
+To install MindCV from source, please run:
 ```shell
 pip install git+https://github.com/mindspore-ecosystem/mindcv.git
 ```

+#### Notes:
+* Mac and Linux are supported.
+Windows is not supported currently.

 ## Get Started